braze-inc/braze-docs/_docs/_hidden/other/airship_migration.md

 # Migrating SDKs from Airship to Braze (iOS)

 > At Braze, we understand that moving to an entirely new platform and SDK can be daunting, but with the following migration guide, straightforward code-level examples, and impressive feature set the Braze platform brings to the table, we don't think you'll mind.
-Listed below, we have included the Braze equivalent to many key Airship features as well as "rip-and-replace" SDK code snippets to make your migration quick, simple, and painless.
+In this article, we have included the Braze equivalent to many key Airship features as well as "rip-and-replace" SDK code snippets to make your migration quick, simple, and painless.

 ## Beyond the code
 ### Token management